insidewhy/domos/README.md

 ## Known issues
  * A bug with Firefox 17+ currently can cause flicker when fading from 0 to 1 in certain circumstances.
+ * Currently firefox includes the margin in the computed css dimensions for border-box elements but not when setting it via the css property.
+This can cause termination events not to fire on such elements.
  * domos probably does not work with Internet Explorer 8 or below and may not work with Internet Explorer 9 either.
 This may be fixed in the future.

 ## Test Platforms